Kubernetes backup and monitoring¶

 Collecting logs means gathering them from different layers of abstraction.
 In the case of Kubernetes there is 4 main layers:

-This layer consists of physical server wellness logs, OS login logs, auditing logs.
+- This layer consists of physical server health logs, OS login logs, auditing logs.

 UTHPC collects all the previous logs and sends to UTHPC's central logging service elk.hpc.ut.ee .
 UTHPC keeps these logs in best-effort fashion, but at least for 3 months.